Erechtheus/sia/README.md

 > #### Note
 > The system uses RabbitMQ to load balance, so make sure it is running locally before starting the application, refer to [how to install RabbitMQ](https://www.rabbitmq.com/download.html) for help.

-> If you want to skip the rabbit mq installation, for convenience, you can just start it via maven (this might not work on your machine)
+> If you want to skip the RabbitMQ installation, for convenience, you can just start it via maven (this might not work on your machine)

      ./mvnw rabbitmq:start

-> And issue the following to tear down rabbit mq afterwards
+> And issue the following to tear down RabbitMQ afterwards

      ./mvnw rabbitmq:stop